wbrawner/jelos.org/docs/faqs.md

 ### Where do I put bios files and files and Retroarch system files

-* They go in `/storage/roms/bios`
+* Bios files go in `/storage/roms/bios`
-* System bios checker in `game settings, missing bios` identities missing files per emulator and indicates their required location
+* Please see the corresponding system documentation in the wiki for required files for each system.

 ### Where do I put music files to enable background music within emulationstation (while browsing my game library)?